-The Awarding Body is Leeds City College.
+The Awarding Body is The Open University.
+In order to be able to offer this qualification, the College has to gain approval from the university, meeting strict criteria on things like staffing, resources and quality systems.
+The Open University monitors the quality of the awards through a range of measures.
 The College is also subject to inspections undertaken by the QAA (Quality Assurance Agency) in order to ensure that prescribed quality standards are being maintained.